Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 However, Ezoic also works without Leap.
 Maybe you already use a caching plugin on your blog.
 But here comes the twist: caching plugins often lead to conflicts in connection with Ezoic.

 I, for example, previously used the paid version of WP Rocket, as it is included in my (rather expensive, but good) hosting package at Hostpress* and gave the site significantly better loading times.
-Unfortunately, I had to switch to Leap in order to improve the poor loading times without a caching plugin – a disadvantage of Ezoic for me.
+Unfortunately, I had to switch to Leap to improve the loading times, which were bad without the caching plugin – a disadvantage of Ezoic for me.

 All in all, setting up Ezoic is not as easy as it is made out to be.
 In any case, you should allow yourself enough time to take care of any stumbling blocks and choose the time so that you can get over any loading time problems or layout errors.

-Ezoic is originally a US company, but has a German branch and also offers German-language customer support.
-As much as I still struggle with Ezoic itself, I was more than thrilled with my onboarding experience at Ezoic.
-From day 1, I was accompanied by a dedicated consultant who was always at my side in countless emails and several video calls when things got stuck somewhere and I almost lost patience.
-(Thanks Stephen for your input!)
+Ezoic is originally a US company, but has a German branch and also offers German-speaking customer support.
+As much as I still struggle with Ezoic itself, I was more than thrilled with my onboarding experience with Ezoic.
+From day 1, I was accompanied by a dedicated consultant who was always at my side in countless emails and several video calls when things got stuck and I almost lost patience.

 After the onboarding phase of several weeks or 2-3 months, depending on the situation, you are then handed over to regular customer support, which is also available in German on request.